-We have very diverse customers, suppliers and other stakeholders, and want a diverse workforce to meet their needs.
 We are committed to enhancing the diversity of our senior management teams, focused on gender and nationality, and so are supporting the career development of these focus groups.

 Several initiatives have been instrumental in the progress we have made.
 One of the ways that we are supporting women’s progression into senior roles is through a programme called Women in Leadership, which provides training, mentoring and other types of career support for high potential female employees.

 Providing women and other diverse groups an opportunity to connect, engage and share experiences is one of our key enablers.
 One of the newest of these, Women in BAT UK, was launched in June 2017 and has already amassed more than 350 members.

 B United, a self-governed global network of lesbian, gay, bi, and trans (LGBT+) employees working across BAT Group companies, was relaunched in 2018, a major milestone in our inclusivity journey.
 Under the banner of ‘Be You, Be Proud, Be United’, the programme assists and guides the implementation of our world-class equality policies across the Group, while developing and nurturing an inclusive and welcoming culture for LGBT+ employees.